Fornaxian/pixeldrain_web/res/include/md/100_gigabit_ethernet.md

 If you see more output than that, you need to drop into the BIOS and nuke that shit immediately.

+One little caveat is that Linux requires the IOMMU to support more than 255 CPU threads.
+So if you have 256 threads and the IOMMU is turned off one of your threads will be disabled.
+So once again I will repeat my rule of thumb with regards to multithreading: If you have 64 or more cores: `SMT OFF`

 ## Reverse proxy

 A lot of sites run behind a reverse proxy like nginx or Caddy.
 It seems to be an industry standard nowadays.
-People are surprised when they learn that pixeldrain does not use a web server like nginx or Caddy.
+People are surprised when they learn that pixeldrain does not use one of the standard web servers.

-Turns out that 100 Gigabit per second is a lot of data.
+As it turns out, 100 Gigabit per second is a lot of data.
 It takes a considerable amount of CPU time to churn through that much data, so ideally you want to touch it as few times as you can.
-And when you are moving that much data the memcpy overhead really starts to show its true face.
 At this scale playing hot potato with your HTTP requests is a really bad idea.

 A big bottleneck with networking on Linux is copying data across the kernel boundary.
-The kernel always needs to copy your buffers because userspace is dirty, would not want to share memory with that.
-When you are running a reverse proxy every request is effectively crossing the kernel boundary *six times*.
+The kernel always needs to copy your buffers because userspace is dirty, ew, would not want to share memory with that.
+When you are running a reverse proxy every HTTP request is effectively crossing the kernel boundary *six times*.
 Let's assume we're running nginx here, the client sends a request to the server.
 The kernel copies the request body from kernel space to nginx's listener (from kernel space to userspace), nginx opens a request to your app and copies the body the to localhost TCP socket (back to kernel space).
 The kernel sends the body to your app's listener on localhost (now it's in userspace again).
 And then the response body follows the same path again.
 Request: NIC -> kernel -> userspace -> kernel -> userspace.
 Response: userspace -> kernel -> userspace -> kernel -> NIC.
 That's crazy inefficient.

 That's why pixeldrain just uses Go's built in HTTP server.
 Go's HTTP server is very complete.
 Everything you need is there: